Interplanetary-Share/ipfs-client-galacfetch/galacfetch/hooks/secure-connect-manager/readme.md

 })
 ```

-This will set up the connection manager with your API endpoint and a discovery interval of 60 seconds.
+This configures the manager for your API endpoint with a 60-second discovery interval.

 ## Basic Usage

-### Connecting to WebSocket
+### Connecting to WebSocket Servers

-To connect to a WebSocket server:
+Initiate a connection to a WebSocket server:

 ```tsx
 await secureConnectManager.connectToSocket('serverUrl', 'apiToken')